t3l3machus/hoaxshell/README.md

 sudo python3 hoaxshell.py -s <your_ip> -c </path/to/cert.pem> -k <path/to/key.pem>

 ```
-The generated PowerShell payload will be longer in length because of an additional block of code that disables the ssl certificate validation.

 ### Encrypted shell session with a trusted certificate
 If you own a domain, use this option to generate a shorter and less detectable https payload by providing your DN with -s along with a trusted certificate (-c cert.pem -k privkey.pem).